david-hill/rhosp17/my-overcloud/deployment/README.rst

  * ServiceNetMap: Mapping of service_name -> network name.
-Default mappings for service to network names are defined in ../network/service_net_map.j2.yaml, which may be overridden via ServiceNetMap values added to a user environment file via parameter_defaults.
+Default mappings for service to network names are defined in ./overcloud-resource-registry-puppet.j2.yaml, which may be overridden via ServiceNetMap values added to a user environment file via parameter_defaults.
+   Use parameter_merge_strategies to merge it with the defaults.

  * EndpointMap: Mapping of service endpoint -> protocol.
 Contains a mapping of endpoint data generated for all services, based on the data included in ../network/endpoints/endpoint_data.yaml.

- * DefaultPasswords: Mapping of service -> default password.
-Used to pass some passwords from the parent templates, this is a legacy interface and should not be used by new services.

  * RoleName: Name of the role on which this service is deployed.
 A service can be deployed in multiple roles.
 This is an internal parameter (should not be